decretist/Dissertation/Chapter3/chapter3.markdown

 (chronologically or otherwise), there is no obvious place at which to stop.

+[41] See Larson, “Early Stages of Gratian’s Decretum and the Second Lateran Council”. **Winroth's rebuttal is in "Innocent II, Gratian, and Abbé Migne", *Bulletin of Medieval Canon Law*, 28 (2008), 145–51.**

+[42] See Winroth, “Where Gratian Slept”.
+The article expands on a presentation given by Winroth at the Fourteenth International Congress of Medieval Canon Law, Toronto, 2012.

-[41] Much of the debate over whether the *Decretum* was the result of a continuous or discontinuous process of composition has focused on the Sankt Gallen Stiftsbibliothek 673 (Sg) manuscript.
+[43] Much of the debate over whether the *Decretum* was the result of a continuous or discontinuous process of composition has focused on the Sankt Gallen Stiftsbibliothek 673 (Sg) manuscript.
 Pennington, Eichbauer, and Larson have argued that it represents, at some unknown